elm-in-elm/compiler/README.md

 - [ ] Annotate type errors with position in source code (for better error messages)
 - [ ] Try to find a better name for "occurs check" and make the error message easier to understand
 - [ ] Document the typechecking stages better (ie. at all)
 - [ ] Find a (probably monadic) abstraction for `assignIds` so we don't have to thread the state in such a way.
 (This might not be possible because of lack of do notation.
 Ie. callback hell would always have to happen...
 Dunno!)
 For example see `Stage.InferTypes.assignIdsHelp`, the `Canonical.Plus` case.
+(Update: see [notes/AssignIdsAbstraction.elm](/notes/AssignIdsAbstraction.elm))
 - [ ] Rename types to be able to show nice type variables (ie. the classic `a` instead of `type #0` or something). `Stage.InferTypes.getType`

 #### Optimizations